anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/proof/compliance.md

 1. tags of all of the resources in the compliance unit
 2. roots for the consumed non-ephemeral resources in the compliance unit
 3. unit delta
-4. commitments to `logicRef` resource components (used for referencing the `logicRef` without explicitly using the component value) `logicRefCommitment`
+4. commitments to `logicRef` resource components (used for referencing the `logicRef` without explicitly using the component value) `logicRefHash`

 #### Witness